TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-While enumerating the system, we found an unusual directory on `C:\`, called `SQLServer`:
+While enumerating the system, we found an unusual directory on `C:\`, named `SQLServer`:

 <br />